-Permit issuance fees and special exception application fees proposed by city staff will be deposited into the Development Services Fund in order to cover the cost of application review and enforcement.
-Based on the proposed ordinance, permit-related revenue is estimated at \$100,000 for year 1, \$20,000 each for years 2 and 3, and \$120,000 for year 4, and is also expected to generate additional Hotel Occupancy Tax.
-Staff will monitor the volume of applications and compliance to determine if additional staff is necessary for efficient implementation of the proposed ordinance.
+This ordinance amends sections of Chapter 16 and Chapter 35 of the San Antonio City Code related to Short-Term Rentals (STR).
+Permit issuance fees and special exception application fees established as part of this ordinance will be deposited into the Development Services Fund to cover the cost of application review and enforcement.
+Permit-related revenue is estimated at \$100,000 for year 1, \$40,000 each for years 2 and 3, and \$140,000 for year 4.